The AIDS Epidemic

 A Neglected Harvest

-What would have happened if we’d loved the gays, who were sick in our midst?
+What would have happened if we’d loved the gays, who were dying in our midst?
 What if we had blessed these people during the greatest health crisis of their lives?
 How many would have responded afterwards when we shared the gospel, inviting each man or woman into God’s kingdom of light?

 We’ll never know.